soranoo/next-css-obfuscator/README.md

 to make sure the build is always obfuscated and no need to run `obfuscate-build` manually.

 > [!NOTE]\
-> It is a good idea to add the `/css-obfuscator` folder to `.gitignore` to prevent the convertion table from being uploaded to the repository.
+> It is a good idea to add the `/css-obfuscator` folder to `.gitignore` to prevent the conversion table from being uploaded to the repository.

 #### Partially obfuscate
 To partially obfuscate your project, you have to add the obfuscate marker class to the components you want to obfuscate.